Harvard Staff to Return August 2

 Updated March 22, 2021, 1:40 p.m.: Faculty of Arts and Sciences Dean Claudine Gay announced plans for “a full return to campus in Fall 2021 and our planning is focused entirely on how to restart all campus-based activities safely.”
 That includes an expectation that “all College students will return to campus-based learning this fall,” with regular, full-density accommodations on campus—plus Harvard-affiliated housing on or near campus to accommodate the larger-than-normal enrollment as students who took leaves or deferred admission return.
 Read Gay’s statement here.

 The University’s tentative return date is not a COVID-19 “all-clear” signal.
-Bacow and Garber wrote that Harvard is working to put in place “the necessary support services and systems”—including continuing health and safety protocols, COVID-19 testing, and so on.
+Bacow, Garber, and Lapp wrote that Harvard is working to put in place “the necessary support services and systems”—including continuing health and safety protocols, COVID-19 testing, and so on.
 This suggests that those who have been working completely remotely may well have to become acquainted with the Crimson Clear system for daily wellness attestation and campus virus-testing procedures, while maintaining the now-accustomed masking and social-distancing precautions.

 And yes, it sounds as though Harvard expects the patterns of work to be changed from those prevailing BC (before coronavirus).
-Bacow and Garber alluded to “conversations regarding updates to our workforce and human-resources policies to ensure we are in step with the realities and opportunities of the post-pandemic work environment”—a possible nod toward more flexible schedules, hybrid (office and home) plans, or other innovations.
+Today's message alluded to “conversations regarding updates to our workforce and human-resources policies to ensure we are in step with the realities and opportunities of the post-pandemic work environment”—a possible nod toward more flexible schedules, hybrid (office and home) plans, or other innovations.
 Bacow mentioned such possibilities during a recent interview—and they might be especially important as workers returning to campus, and to other Greater Boston employers, reckon with new commuting patterns and the possibility of gridlocked traffic if too many people resort to private vehicles.
 (In a subsequent Harvard Gazette interview, he said, “I think that when the day comes that this pandemic is in the rearview mirror, we will be looking at how we can provide more flexibility in how people work.”)

-Taking note of the extraordinary circumstances of the past year and the upheavals they caused, Bacow and Garber concluded with a note of appreciation for the adjustments members of the community had made:
+Taking note of the extraordinary circumstances of the past year and the upheavals they caused, Bacow, Garber, and Lapp concluded with a note of appreciation for the adjustments members of the community had made:

 It has now been over a year since the majority of us shifted to remote work, and we once again thank each of you—those remote and those currently reporting to campus—for your resilience, patience, and commitment.
 You adapted to a rapidly changing environment and made it possible for the University to deliver on its mission to offer the highest quality learning and research opportunities for our students.
 We look forward to the days ahead as we prepare for our safe return to campus.